-8 1.6 In implementing the principles of these Regulations, administrations* should comply with, to the greatest extent practicable, the relevant CCITT Recommendations, including any Instructions forming part of or derived from these Recommendations.
+8 1.6 In implementing the principles of these Regulations, Member States should take measures to ensure that Operating Agencies comply with, to the greatest extent practicable, the relevant ITU-T Recommendations.

 Reasons: Operating Agencies are the entities that should comply with the ITU-T Recommendations, whereas Member States ensure such compliance through their national policies and regulatory frameworks pursuant to CS #38.